Occupied Territories Bill

-The Occupied Territories Bill (OTB; Bille na gCríocha faoi Fhorghabháil) is a proposed Irish law that would ban trade with settlements illegally established in occupied territories, including Israeli settlements.
+The Occupied Territories Bill (OTB; Bille na gCríocha faoi Fhorghabháil) is an Irish law that seeks to ban trade with settlements illegally established in occupied territories, including Israeli settlements.
 Originally called the Control of Economic Activity (Occupied Territories) Bill 2018, the original draft bill sought to criminalise "trade with and economic support for illegal settlements in territories deemed occupied under international law".
 Under the 2018 proposal, violators would face fines of up to €250,000 and up to five years in prison.
 The 2018 bill was superseded, in June 2025, by the Israeli Settlements (Prohibition of Importation of Goods) Bill 2025.
-The 2025 bill, which was brought to Cabinet by Tánaiste Simon Harris, does not extend to trade in services with Israeli occupied territories.
+The 2025 bill, which was brought to Cabinet by Tánaiste Simon Harris, excluded trade in services with Israeli occupied territories from the provisions of the bill.
+It was ultimately signed into law as the Israeli Settlements in the Occupied Palestinian Territories (Prohibition of Importation of Goods) Act 2026 on 23 July 2026 by President Catherine Connolly.

 Progress of the legislation

 Initial response

 The 2018 bill was tabled in the Oireachtas by independent senator Frances Black in January 2018, who stated that "trade in settlement goods sustains injustice".
 She consulted Sadaka, Trócaire, Christian Aid, Amnesty International, the Irish Congress of Trade Unions (ICTU) and the Global Legal Action Network (GLAN) during the drafting process.
 The bill was co-sponsored by Senators Colette Kelleher, David Norris, Lynn Ruane, Alice-Mary Higgins, Grace O'Sullivan and John Dolan.
 It was supported by the parties Fianna Fáil, Sinn Féin, the Labour Party, Solidarity–People Before Profit, the Green Party, the Social Democrats, and independents.
 It has also been supported by the Ireland Palestine Solidarity Campaign.

 The bill was passed by majorities in both the Seanad (upper house) and the Dáil (lower house).
 Fianna Fáil foreign affairs spokesperson Niall Collins introduced the bill in the Dáil, saying that his party's support was due to "[increasing concern] about the actions of Israel and its continued and blatant disregard for international law".
 Sinn Féin's strong showing in the 2020 Irish general election led to speculation that the bill would be advanced by the new government, although the bill was not an election issue.
 Sinn Féin and Fianna Fáil both indicated in their manifestos that they wished to see the OTB enacted.

 The Fine Gael party opposed the bill.
 Former Irish Fine Gael politician Alan Shatter, in an opinion piece for the Jerusalem Post noted that, even if the bill is passed, the foreign ministry could decline to implement it.
 In December 2019, Foreign Minister Simon Coveney, on a trip to Israel, said that the government had "effectively blocked" the bill.